Originally published Aug 8, 2018. Refreshed Aug 18, 2021.

-In 2018, it’s critical to show pricing in B2B ecommerce.
+In 2021, it’s critical to show pricing in B2B eCommerce.
 No ifs, ands, or buts—your customers need to know what they’re going to pay for your product or service.

-Sounds simple on the surface, but it’s not simple at all—especially if your pricing rules are built in SAP.
-How do you translate that pricing data to your ecommerce store or B2B ordering portal?
+Sounds simple on the surface, but it’s not simple at all—especially if you have complex, customer-specific pricing rules built out in SAP.
+How do ensure that your B2B eCommerce experience reflects the right pricing for every user, with every combination of products, every time?

-Pricing isn’t optional in your web portal or ecommerce catalog.
-If customers have to call in to get accurate pricing, then ecommerce functions as nothing but brochureware.
-Without customer-specific pricing, your web portal can’t replace phone/fax/email.
+Whether we’re talking about the catalog or the cart experience, pricing isn’t optional in B2B eCommerce.
+If customers have to call in to get accurate pricing, then B2B eCommerce functions as nothing but brochureware.
+Without customer-specific pricing, your web portal can’t replace phone, fax, and email ordering.

 Don’t underestimate customer frustration here.
-In some markets, lack of pricing could cost you the sale—particularly if customers can pull up a competitor’s ecommerce store in a heartbeat and get satisfactory pricing there.
+In some markets, lack of pricing could cost you the sale.
+This is especially true if customers can pull up a competitor’s B2B eCommerce store in a heartbeat and get satisfactory pricing there.

 Doom and gloom aside, displaying pricing is one way you show care for your customers.
-If you strive to meet their needs in every other way, you should strive to provide pricing in ecommerce, too.
+If you strive to meet their needs in every other way, you should strive to provide pricing in your SAP webshop, too.

-2. Offer accurate pricing through real-time integration to SAP
+2. You can offer accurate pricing through real-time integration to SAP

 Real-time integration to SAP is crucial for inventory availability, but is it necessary for pricing?